-Implementing the Strategic Plan for Darwin College 2022-2032, as approved by College Council and endorsed by the Governing Body, is a priority for 2022-23.
+In 2022-23 the College began to implement the Strategic Plan for Darwin College 2022-2032, as approved by College Council and endorsed by the Governing Body in 2022.
 The Plan sets out five strategic priority areas: strengthening the College's contribution to academic excellence and research impact; fostering a diverse and inclusive College community; enhancing the College estate, facilities and services; expanding and diversifying College revenue; and acting on and promoting solutions to global challenges, including sustainability.
 Key to delivering these will be developing and launching a College fundraising campaign.
+To celebrate the College's achievements and contribution to education, research and society more widely since its foundation in 1964, a number of in-person and on-line events are planned for College members, alumni and the general public in 2024.